-Personally, we would continue to ask for prayer for complete healing for Holly and Alyssa (13), both of whom are still struggling with health issues that leave them very low in energy, feeling sick and miserable, with toxicity, parasites and dysfunction in their organs, etc. Alyssa is in an online academy which provides flexibility in her daily schedule.
-Both Holly and Alyssa are making slow improvement and so we continue to pray.
+Personally, we would continue to ask for prayer for complete healing for Holly and Alyssa (14), both of whom are still struggling with health issues that leave them very low in energy, feeling sick and miserable, with toxicity, parasites and dysfunction in their organs, inability to process most foods, etc. Alyssa is in an online academy which provides flexibility in her daily schedule.
+Holly seems to be making slow improvement and so we continue to pray.
 Since I travel quite a bit, please pray that the family will not just survive but will thrive while I'm away and that we will stay connected as a family even though we are physically apart.
-Adam (18) and Andrew (almost 17) are doing well, becoming much more independent with the "revolving door" in full swing.
-Pray for Adam as he tries to determine where to go to college next year, and explores career options.
-Praise God all the kids are walking with Christ.
+Adam (19) and Andrew (almost 18) are doing well, becoming much more independent with the "revolving door" in full swing.
+Adam is attending Trinity